 I'd never taken an acting class.
 And at 79 years old, why would I?
 It seemed a crazy idea.
 But on the other hand, why not?
 At the very least, it would be an adventure.
 So taking a leap, I signed up.

 I figured I'd survive whatever embarrassments might lie ahead.
 And there could even be some nice surprises.

 None of my fears were borne out, and it was indeed, a lively, positive experience.
 At the end of our last class, Mia took me aside - "Richard, I think the next step for you is to develop a monologue.
 And I'd recommend David Ford.
 He's really good and has been working with people for a long time.
 He gives classes at The Marsh Theater."

 I was stunned and a bit disoriented by her suggestion.
 Really?

 I needed some time to digest it.
 But a week later, taking the metaphorical deep breath, I signed up for David's class.

 "I'm going to blame you, Mia," I said.

-In my graduation performance at the conclusion of David's class, I recount a story from fifty-some years earlier - one that partly answers a question I'm often asked: "How did you get started with interviewing people?" - -- Richard Whittaker
+In this graduation performance at the conclusion of David's ten week class, I recount a story from fifty-some years earlier - one that partly answers a question I'm often asked: "How did you get started with interviewing people?" - -- Richard Whittaker

 San Francisco, November 1967